You are renting your home from the owner, your landlord. While you live there, can the landlord tell you how to keep it clean?

 There are valid reasons for a landlord to be in your apartment from time to time, but there are also ways that landlords can abuse their position.
 Here are some to look out for:

-- Changing the locks without notice or giving you the new keys
+- Changing the locks without notice or giving you the new apartment key copies.

 - Entering your apartment with no notice and no emergency